redkyn/assigner/README.md

 #### Extra Help
 If you are particularly baffled, you can pass the `-h` or `--help` flag to any *Assigner* command for more details on what it offers.
 For example, `get --help` will get you help with `get`.

+## Developing

+It is recommended that you use `virtualenv`.
+`requirements.txt` contains all of the needed packages which you can pass to `pip` once you've activated `virtualenv`.

 ## Credits